 CASA is required to discuss all regulatory amendments with the OBPR who examine the proposals and determine whether a RIS is required to be prepared.

-The legislation in its final form is cleared by The Department of Infrastructure and Regional Development (the Department) and EXCO (Executive Council) secretariat.
+The legislation in its final form is cleared by The Department of Infrastructure, Regional Development and Cities (the Department) and EXCO (Executive Council) secretariat.

 The legislative package is approved by CASA's Executive and sent to the Department for the Minister's approval, thence to the Department before going before Parliament.
 If a Regulation Impact Statement was required by the Office of Regulation Review, it is also included in the legislation package for scrutiny in Parliament.